tommybobbins/AWSDevOpsExam/README.md

  * FIFO queue.
 300 TPS, sequential and unique.
  * Visibiity timeout: How long message is visible after read.
 30 seconds default.
 12 hour max.
  * Long polling: If queue is zero, hold open the polling app until long poll timeout exceeded.
 Reduce CPU on polling requestor->saves money.
+ * Delay queues let you postpone the delivery of new messages to a queue for a number of seconds.
+Minimum/Default = 0s, Maximum = 15s

 ## SNS
  * Message queue which pushes.